-These two permissions are completely separate.
+These two permissions are separate.
 You may only need one, but you might need both.

-Where do I go to get the right copyright licences?
+How can I get the right copyright licences?

 Which kind of licence will we need for a PTA film night?

-The type of licence you need depends upon how you intend to run your film event.
+The type of licence you need depends on how you intend to run your film event.
 There are several common licences which may be appropriate:

 MPLC – MPLC Umbrella Licence is an annual licence with a yearly fee which allows groups and organisations to show unlimited films from the studios, producers and distributors represented by MPLC.
 You may not charge admission for the screening or advertise to the public, but you can still charge for snacks, drinks or other add-ons.
 You must use a legal copy of the film.

-MPLC - Single Title MPLC Movie Licence is also issued for one film at a time.
+MPLC – Single Title Movie Licence is issued for one film at a time.
 You may screen any film from their Rightsholders list.
-Again, this can be to a paying or free-of-charge audience and you may use your own DVD or a download file bought from a legitimate site.
+Again, this can be to a paying or free-of-charge audience and you may use your own DVD or legal copy of the film.

 How much does a film licence cost?

-See Filmbank or MPLC for up-to-date pricing details.
+See MPLC or Filmbank for up-to-date pricing details.
 For a single title licence to show a film to a paying audience, the fee may vary according to audience numbers.